 - Introduced Subscriber-A specific subscriber with an externally generated name.
-May be mapped to more than one IP address.

-- Anonymous subscriber group-A

-subscriber with an internally generated

-name, generated automatically by the

-SCE platform according to an

-anonymous subscriber group

-specification.
-Always mapped to a single

-IP address.
-The actual identity of the

-subscriber is unknown to the system.
+May be mapped to more than one IP address. - Anonymous subscriber group-A subscriber with a name generated automatically by the SCE platform according to an anonymous subscriber group specification.
+Always mapped to a single IP address.
+The actual identity of the subscriber is unknown to the system.